Blazing-Blast/Cardgame/Sun.md

 | Phase         | Noon    |
 | Friendly fire | Enabled |

-Deal $1$ indiscriminate damage to all cards within two adjacent lanes.
+Deal $1$ indiscriminate damage to all cards within two adjacent or opposing lanes of your choice.

 #### Coronal Mass Ejection